Masthead Background Image

 • The size and arrangement of the solar array itself.

-• The location of the solar array.
-This includes determining factors like wind and any possible seismic activity.
+• The location of the solar array, including determining factors like wind and any possible seismic activity.

 • What type of racking will be used on the array?

-• What are the height and the strength of that racking?
+• What are the height and strength of the racking?

 • The code requirements in each jurisdiction.
 Different locales often operate under different solar code requirements.

-• The best person to determine the amount of ballast needed is a licensed structural engineering professional engineer.
-Many racking companies have a professional engineer on staff, but if they don’t, you can hire a professional engineering consultant who can make the appropriate calculations.
+The best person to determine the amount of ballast needed is a licensed structural engineering professional engineer.
+Many racking companies have a professional engineer on staff, but you can hire a professional engineering consultant who can make the appropriate calculations if they don’t.

 WHAT ABOUT BALLAST ON OLDER BUILDINGS?